 * Lemon Rice, Or Basmati rice & Flaxseed Chutney from Veena’s Table

-FUN WITH BAKED SAMOSAS: All Samosa classes will be 3 hours.
+FUN WITH BAKED SAMOSAS: All Samosa classes will be 3 hours and cost more.
 We will make one type of baked samosas from the ones listed below.
 Choose from:

 *Kale-Potato Samosa with Madras Curry Powder (South Indian inspiration)